Best Colored Pencils for Beginners

 Using colored pencils can be a very rewarding experience.
 They are versatile, can produce great color, and have a wonderful ability to work well for detailed pieces as well as works that require a lot of color blending.
 The color palettes are superb and there are plenty of various products and companies to choose from.
 However, everyone had to start somewhere, and without proper guidance jumping into a colored pencil set can be somewhat intimidating and overwhelming.
 So what are the best colored pencils for beginners?

 Colored pencils are unique in that there can be significant differences between a beginner set and a more advanced set.
 Someone who doesn’t have proper experience with applied pressure and blending techniques might find a more advanced oil-based line to be frustrating to work with.
 At the same time, someone who is a more advanced user might feel that they struggle to have enough control of the color that is put out on a typical, harder wax beginner set.

-To help with this, we thought it would be useful to list out some examples of what we feel are some great sets for people just starting out.
+To help with this, we thought it would be useful to list out some examples of what we feel are some great sets for people just starting.
 In coming up with a few products, we considered what we feel are important attributes to have in a beginner set.
 But before we list all of them out, here is a helpful video that will get your brain flowing:

 Good color output without having to utilize advanced blending techniques.

-Harder wax core to prolong pencil life and have better ability to put direct color down.
+Harder wax core to prolong pencil life and have a better ability to put direct color down.

 Versatile color selection from the start to avoid having to mix colors to find a hue you are looking for.